TylerLu/Three-Page-Java-Web-App/README.md

-# Sample To Do List web application using Spring Boot and MySQL
+# Smart hotel Coupon web application using Spring Boot and MySQL

-A simple Todo list application using Spring Boot with the following options:
+Smart Hotel Coupon web application using Spring Boot with the following options:

 - Spring JPA and MySQL for data persistence
 - Thymeleaf templae for the rendering.